rubocop/rubocop/manual/cops_style.md

 Enabled | Yes | Yes  | 0.51 | -

-This cop identifies places where `$stderr.puts` can be replaced by `warn`.
+This cop identifies places where `$stderr.puts` can be replaced by `Kernel.warn`.
 The latter has the advantage of easily being disabled by, the `-W0` interpreter flag or setting `$VERBOSE` to `nil`.

 ### Examples